 The liver is one of the largest organs in the human body.
-It helps to remove toxins, wastes, and digest various nutrients and medicines.
+It helps to remove toxins and wastes and to digest various nutrients and medicines.
 It has a huge potential for self-recovery.
 The so-called liver tox is not only unnecessary but also dangerous and can initiate liver damage in an otherwise normal liver.

 Liver detox is a therapy/program that claims to remove or cleanse or flush toxins from your body.
 There is no evidence to prove its benefit.

-The so-called liver detox program includes several steps that involve fasting, a restricted diet, or drinking certain juices or liquids for several days.
-It may suggest consumption of herbal or dietary supplements, diuretics, and laxatives improve your system.
+So-called liver cleanses include several steps that involve fasting, a restricted diet, or drinking certain juices or liquids for several days.
+It may suggest the consumption of herbal or dietary supplements, diuretics, and laxatives in order to improve your system.